Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Introduction

-One challenge in studying the effectiveness of surgery for these EGS conditions is that randomized comparisons between surgical and non-surgical care are generally judged to violate the principle of clinical equipoise.
-Evidence on the effectiveness of procedures for EGS conditions must instead be collected from observational studies, which introduces potential biases into resulting analyses due to the non-random determination of the assigned treatment.
+One challenge in studying the effectiveness of surgery for EGS conditions is that randomized comparisons between surgical and non-surgical care are generally judged to violate the principle of clinical equipoise.
+Evidence must instead be collected from observational studies.
 Unsurprisingly, patients who undergo emergency operative treatment are often the sickest patients \citep{shafi2013emergency}.
-While statistical adjustment for measures of patient frailty may render treated and control groups comparable, such adjustments are often insufficient due to both inadequacies in observed covariates and the potential presence of hidden biases \citep{keele2018icubeds}.
-Faced with such biases, one alternative is to search for ``natural experiments'' where an intervention is judged to be allocated in an as-if random fashions.
-While exploiting these ``gifts of nature'' \citep[pg.
-872]{Rosenzweig:2000} requires considerable care, results from natural experiments are often compelling despite the absence of active randomization \citep{Angrist:2010, Dunning:2012}.
+While statistical adjustment for measures of patient frailty may render treated and control groups comparable on observables, such adjustments are often insufficient due to the potential presence of hidden biases \citep{keele2018icubeds}.